RightToPrivacy/MACcleaner/README.md

 of MAC changes including seconds from last MAC change (in case you want a status window to keep an eye on MAC address history/timing.

-This script was created with ethical intentions to fight against surveillance abuse MAC address tracking.
+This script was created with ethical intentions to fight predatory MAC address tracking.

 If you want to contact/have ideas/questions email: righttoprivacy@tutanota.com

-shout out to Alvaro Lopez Ortega for writing macchanger which made this process easier/quicker.